aristotlechain/Documentation/Hadoop/HadoopSetup.md

 sudo apt-get install -y openjdk-8-jdk
 ```

-Set Java 11 as the Default Java Version:
+Set Java 8 as the Default Java Version using the below command if other versions of java are also installed on your system:

 ```
 sudo update-alternatives --config java
 ```

-Follow the prompts to select Java 11 from the list.
+Follow the prompts to select Java 8 from the list.

 Verify the Change: